recordedfuture/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 1. [Azure Monitor Logs cost calculations and options](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/cost-logs)

-Recorded Futures risk lists are generated at different cadence as described in this support article [Risk List Download Recommendations](https://support.recordedfuture.com/hc/en-us/articles/115010401968-Risk-List-Download-Recommendations)(Needs Recorded Future Login).
-It's possible to adjust cadence to decrease cost of data processing.
+Recorded Futures risk lists are generated at different cadences as described in this support article [Risk List Download Recommendations](https://support.recordedfuture.com/hc/en-us/articles/115010401968-Risk-List-Download-Recommendations)(Needs Recorded Future Login).
+It is possible to adjust cadence to decrease cost of data processing.

 # Installation

-There are two options for installing playbooks and start automating threat response.
+There are two options for installing playbooks and starting automated threat response:

-- Recommended, Solution from from [Content Hub](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/GalleryItemDetailsBladeNopdl/dontDiscardJourney~/true/id/recordedfuture1605638642586.recorded_future_sentinel_solution).
+- Installing the solution from from [Content Hub](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/GalleryItemDetailsBladeNopdl/dontDiscardJourney~/true/id/recordedfuture1605638642586.recorded_future_sentinel_solution).
+(Recommended)

-- Playbooks one by one by from this Readme
+- Installing the playbooks one by one by from this Readme.

 > **Due to internal dependencies, please deploy and activate the ImportToSentinel playbook before any of the IndicatorProcessor/TIProcessor playbooks.**

 ## Content Hub Installation

-1. Locate Recorded Future Solution in the Content Hub
+1. Locate the Recorded Future Solution in the Content Hub.
 ![](Images/2023-04-18-08-39-58.png)
-1. Press install and then create, then continue to configure the solution.
+1. Press **Install** and then **Create** and continue to configure the solution.
 ![](Images/2023-04-18-08-43-42.png)
-1. After successfully installation, you will now have Workbook templates, Automation Playbook templates and Analytic Rules templates.
+1. If the installation was completed successfully, you will now have Workbook templates, Automation Playbook templates and Analytic Rules templates.

-To use the workbooks, playbooks or analytic rules install them inside of Sentinel by selecting the respective template and install/activate/create.
+To use the workbooks, playbooks and analytic rules, install them inside of Sentinel by selecting the respective template and install/activate/create.

 ## Playbooks one by one installation
-It's possible to install playbooks one by one from this readme.
-Further down in this document are playbook described and have buttons that can be used to install them.
+To install individual playbooks one by one, use the buttons next to the descriptions of the individual playbooks further down in this document.

 # Configuration
 ## Risk list configuration